RamtinTJB/RHCSA9-Notes/README.md

 * `rm`: removing files and directories.
 Use the `-rf` option to delete a folder with all its contents

 ### Using Hard and Soft Links

+Linux stores all the administrative information of the files in **inodes**. **inodes** contain the following the information:
+* The data block where the file contents are stores
+* The creation, access, and modification date
+* Permissions
+* File owners

+The name of the file is referred to as a **hard link**, so every file has at least one **hard link**.
+All **hard links** must exist on the same device, they cannot point to directories, and when the last hard link is removed, file data is also removed.

+**Symbolic links** on the other hand point to the name of the file which makes them more flexible.
+They can point to files on other devices and directories.